A $34.99 Goodwill purchase turned out to be an historical Roman bust that is almost 2,000 years old

 #Goodwill #buy #turned #historic #Roman #bust #years

-"I was just looking for something that appeared attention-grabbing," Younger mentioned, and when she noticed it, she knew she had to have it.
+"I used to be simply in search of anything that appeared fascinating," Young stated, and when she saw it, she knew she had to have it.

-"It was a discount at $35, there was no cause not to purchase it," Young said.
-She informed CNN Friday she has been reselling her vintage finds since 2011.
+"It was a discount at $35, there was no motive to not buy it," Young said.
+She advised CNN Friday she has been reselling her vintage finds since 2011.

 After the transaction, she knew she needed to do some digging to see if the piece had any historical past to it.